datalad-handbook/book/docs/usecases/HCP_dataset.rst

   subdataset contents on demand.
 Authentication is necessary only once (at the time of the first :command:`datalad get`).

+The HCP data release, despite its large size, can thus be version controlled and easily distributed with DataLad.

 Step-by-Step
 ^^^^^^^^^^^^

+Building and publishing a DataLad dataset with HCP data consists of several steps:
+1) Creating all necessary datasets, 2) publishing them to a RIA store, and 3) creating an access point to all files in the HCP data release.
+The upcoming subsections detail each of these.

 Dataset creation with ``datalad addurls``
 """""""""""""""""""""""""""""""""""""""""